 LCL Filter temperatures are monitored using AuxBus nodes and the converter can issue a warning or fault based on the filter temperature measurements.
-The operator cannot configure this protection.
+This protection cannot be configured.

 Missing Phase

 The converter stops modulation when it detects one or more of the grid phases is missing.